 Natural Science Courses

-Winter Quarter 2025 NSc courses
+Spring Quarter 2025 NSc courses

-Always refresh your degree audit after registering for courses or changing your schedule.
+-Always refresh and check your degree audit after registering for courses or changing your schedule.

-For more NSc courses, use the Time Schedule: http://www.washington.edu/students/timeschd/.
+For more NSc courses, go to: http://www.washington.edu/students/timeschd/.

 Astronomy